janwilmake/uit/README.md

 ![](process-formdata.drawio.png)

 `FormData` has a long history [[RFC 1867 (1995)](https://datatracker.ietf.org/doc/html/rfc1867)] [[RFC 2388 (1998)](https://datatracker.ietf.org/doc/html/rfc2388)] [[RFC 7578 (2015)](https://datatracker.ietf.org/doc/html/rfc7578)] and is deeply embedded into the web.
 It offers an excellent way to serve multiple files, binary and textual, over a single request.
-Although `FormData` does not support intermediate reading directly from `Request` and other Web Standards yet, UIT leverages the fact that intermediate results can be read using the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) using [multipart-formdata-stream-js](https://github.com/janwilmake/multipart-formdata-stream-js).
+Although `FormData` does not support stream-reading directly from `Request` and other Web Standards yet, UIT leverages the fact that intermediate results can be read using the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) using [multipart-formdata-stream-js](https://github.com/janwilmake/multipart-formdata-stream-js).

 UIT cleverly modularizes filters and transformations on file hierarchies by providing an elegant way to combine multiple UIT 'modules' together to get to a final result.
 Every UIT 'module' can apply path filters, content filters, and content transformations, to change the files in the file hierarchy, all while streaming, and even merge multiple file hierarchies together in the blink of an eye.